How Many Quarts Is 48 Oz? The Kitchen Conversion That Actually Makes Sense

 Real-World Examples

 Let’s say you’re making a big pot of chili and the recipe calls for 48 ounces of tomatoes.
-And add them together, and you’ve got your 48 ounces.
+Add them together, and you’ve got your 48 ounces.
+Here's the thing — you grab a 1-quart measuring cup and fill it up.
 So you pour another half-quart (which is 16 ounces) into a separate container.
-You grab a 1-quart measuring cup and fill it up.
-That said, then you realize you need half of that again.
+Then you realize you need half of that again.
 No calculator needed.

 Tools That Make Life Easier

 You don’t have to do this in your head.
-And measuring cups often come with both ounce and quart markings.
+Measuring cups often come with both ounce and quart markings.
 Kitchen scales can help if you’re dealing with liquid ingredients.

 Conclusion